 You will be provided with a Lab Book as well as other resources so you can familiarise yourself with the methods by watching appropriate video demonstrations and using hypothetical data.
-You will also be supported by our science teachers - through timetabled sessions or through our CCA programme to develop your practical skills.

 Qualifications in biology open up careers in many different fields.
 Biology is usually a requirement for those wishing to study medicine and other courses such as pharmacy, dentistry, microbiology, biological and natural sciences, marine biology, conservation, botany, genetics, bioinformatics, climate change and many other interesting courses.
 If a research based career is your goal, pharmaceuticals, disease control, innovative drug development, adding to the future of human understanding in the natural world including the study of plants, fungi, bacteria, viruses, animals, fish or invertebrates through masters or PhD research then again biology is a mandatory requirement.
 An A Level in biology will also stand you in good stead if you choose to study engineering or the exciting and rapidly evolving areas of medical nanotechnology or biotechnology.
 In today's modern society, individuals who have a scientific background, combined with other qualifications, will find employment as, for example, patent lawyers or in international business management.
 Furthermore, the development of the enquiring mind that is a necessity for any A level science is looked on favourably for degree courses in many other subjects.